Classroom learning only goes so far. Understanding the nuances and complexities of global health often takes first-hand experience.

 Nursing Students for Global Health (NSGH)

-NSGH is an active student-led organization that addresses health disparities both at home and internationally through outreach and study abroad opportunities.
+NSGH is a student-led organization that addresses health disparities both at home and internationally through outreach and study abroad opportunities.
 For more information, please contact us at firstname.lastname@example.org.

 Additional Funding Opportunities